SUSE/kiwi_sle12/doc/source/building/working_with_images/vagrant_setup.rst

 .. note::

-   Using the box requires a correct Vagrant installation on your machine.
+   Using the box with the libvirt provider requires alongside a correct Vagrant installation:

-   The libvirtd daemon and the libvirt default network need to be running.
+   - the plugin ``vagrant-libvirt`` to be installed
+   - a running libvirtd daemon

 Once added to Vagrant, boot the box and log in with the following sequence of :command:`vagrant` commands: